Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

 You can’t give up because you do not see results right away.

 While there are a few rare blogs that have risen to popularity very quickly, they are the minority.

-In my opinion, it’s important to set out with a long-term focus, and this is especially important if you’re in a crowded niche.
+In my opinion, it’s essential to set out with a long-term focus, and this is especially important if you’re in a crowded niche.

-Action Tip: Write down some realistic goals for your blog that you want to accomplish over the next 6 months and 1 year.
+Action Tip: Write down some realistic goals for your blog that you want to accomplish over the next six months and one year.
 Once a week read over your goals and set a to-do list of tasks that will help you to grow your blog and achieve those goals.

 Standing out in a crowded niche among hundreds or thousands of other blogs isn’t easy, but it is possible with the right approach.

-And the good news is if you’re successful at standing out in one of these popular niches you’ll be in a good position to make money from your blog.
+And the good news is if you’re successful at standing out in one of these popular niches you’ll be in an excellent position to make money from your blog.